MattMurn/form-challenge/src/README.md

+### Challenge Notes.

+I tried to keep this as simple as possible.
+I decided to keep local state inside `<Form/>` to persist the form information and use state to conditionally render each component.
+In a real world scenario I would consider using React Router to actually navigate the user after successfully making a form submission request.
+I ended up import SVGs from the figma project.
+Tried to match the styling, ended up using css overrides for some of the colors.
+In a real world scenario, I would create a material theme, drop design library values into the Them config and provide at the top level, but opted to any styling overrides using `makeStyles`.
+I didn't see any specific validations for the required input fields.
+So it is not possible to get the form in a state that will render the error helper text.
+In a real world scenario I'd ask what specific validators we'd want to use for requried fields, and udpate this.

+This was fun!
+Haven't used Material in over a year, forgot how powerful it is out of the box.

 # Halo Code Challenge

 Your objective, if you so choose to accept, is to build a form as per the design, here: